 Breaches of data will need to be reported immediately and the rules say you have 72 hours to comply.

 Our cloud-based system makes it easy for you to comply with the GDPR.

 GDPR requires you to provide EU citizens the rights to see what data a company has collected about them, control how that data is shared with other companies, and the right to have all their data deleted.

 We have reviewed our internal processes to ensure we are compliant with GDPR.
-If you have any GDPR requests, please reach out to us through our live chat function in the bottom right of the screen.
+If you have any GDPR requests, please reach out to us at Preno through our live chat function in the bottom right of the screen or contact us.